 When traders say they are taking a long position, it’s meant to imply buying.
 This can be used for a variety of different strategies, and you don’t have to hold forever to be long on a cryptocurrency.
-You could even go long as a day trader if you wanted to.
+You could even go long as a day trader if you want to.

-Can you give an example of a cryptocurrency long position?
+Can you give an example of a cryptocurrency long position

 Jimmy believes that the market has finally bottomed out on a crypto token he likes.
 He’s done his research, and it looks like the chart volume is growing.
 There’s also some very good news on the horizon from the development team.

 He waits for a few weeks, and it looks like he was right!
 The price of the token begins to climb with the announcement, and the value of the asset starts climbing.
-He sees signs that things may be heading downward, and he sells, taking a profit.
+He sees signs that things may be heading downward, and he sells, taking his profit.
 If he wanted to be a little braver next time he could trade on margin, which would allow him to take out a larger position with a loan from the exchange.

-What is the duration of crypto long positions?
+What is the duration of crypto long positions

-There’s no real time limit on a long position.
+There’s no real time limit on a long positions.
 You could hold it as long as you want.
 Even day traders take cryptocurrency long positions, as they are using the term interchangeably with buying.
 If you are an active trader, then you would likely go long for a few weeks or months to capitalize on the news, market trends or other data which would lead you to believe the price of the asset in question would go up.

 If you’re buying with cash, however, the only downside is having your capital locked up for a prolonged period of time.
 For those looking to wait a year or more for their coins or tokens to appreciate in long positions, there is, of course, the benefit of a reduced tax rate for doing so.
-This is a significant saving that may be worth your while if you’re planning a long hold anyway.
+This is a significant saving that may be worth if you’re planning a long hold anyway.

-When to open a long position?
+When to open a long position

 You should open a long position when you believe the current cryptocurrency market has reached its bottom.
-While this is difficult to identify, traders can sometimes look for signs of recovery in the market.
+While this is difficult to identify, traders can sometimes look for signs of recovery on the market.
 This could mean that a great deal of positivity is going around in the media or you may also be able to identify it by growing trading volume that could soon raise support levels.

-How to open a long position?
+How to open a long position

 Opening a long position is as easy as buying a cryptocurrency.
 The process is much the same whether you’re doing it with cash or on margin, but with margin trading, you must be much more sure of yourself.
 Leverage can be very helpful in capitalizing on a good opportunity, but the risk is far greater as well.

-When to close it?
+When to close it

 You should close your long positions when you believe they have reached their potential.
-Many traders have set goals in place to close their positions because greed can cause you to miss out on profits.
+Many traders have set goals in place to close their positions because greed can cause you to miss out on profit.

-Are there any risks involved in cryptocurrency long trading?
+Are there any risks involved in cryptocurrency long trading

 There are risks involved with any cryptocurrency trade, and longs are no exception.
 The biggest risk of going long, of course, is that you’ve bought in at the wrong time.
 If this is true, then your investment will continue to fall and you will lose capital.